I was harassed at the hostel of a university and I want this repeated behavior to end

 Fast forward to the last night of the stay in the hostel.
 All the teams had left, it was just our university, and 3 more girls from another university staying in another room.
 Other than that, there was no one else in the building.
 Our team had two rooms on the third floor at the corner of the building.

-We were all ready for bed at around 2 am, and we had been fast asleep for a while, when I heard some tapping on our window.
+When I was harassed at the hostel I was staying at, that night we were all ready for bed at around 2 am, and we had been fast asleep for a while, when I heard some tapping on our window

 I ignored it at first, but then I heard it again and sat up.
 My friend next to me, let’s call her Sara for the purpose of this piece, woke up too.
 She went to the window and looked outside.
 We had no net on our window, nor a grill, it was just glass, and because it was warm, our window was open.